-Ghost already has image processing that can increase image load, but since you search how to integrate ghost with Cloudinary I bet you host the Ghost on your own hosting.
+Ghost already has image processing that can increase image load, but since you searched how to integrate Ghost with Cloudinary, I bet you host the Ghost on your own hosting.
 So that's why image load also will depend on your hosting provider.

 How To Integrate Cloudinary Into Ghost Installation.

-But first, you might have a doubt, because actually there are a few more of Ghost storage adaptor.
+But first, you might doubt it because, actually, there are a few more Ghost storage adaptors.
 So..

 Why Cloudinary?

-In the context of image media library alternatives for Ghost integration, Cloudinary can be used for photography or entertainment blog.
+In the context of image media library alternatives for Ghost integration, Cloudinary can be used for photography or entertainment blogs.

-It is faster load and easy media management.
+It is a faster load and easy media management.

-To be honest, this blog also using Ghost as the CMS and I integrate it with Cloudinary.
-Well, guess it too much..
+To be honest, this blog also uses Ghost as the CMS, and I integrate it with Cloudinary.
+Well, guess it is too much..

 Are there any Cloudinary alternatives?

-There are some other alternatives If you need just for assets management.
+There are some other alternatives If you need them just for assets management.
 You can try :

 How to install the ghost CMS?